-However, because the sales force is often spread out across a state, a country or even around the world, it can be difficult (sometimes impossible) to stay in front of every sales person to ensure they are each aware of the new materials being created to help them.
+However, because the sales force is often spread out across a state, a country, or even around the world, it can be difficult (sometimes impossible) to stay in front of every salesperson to ensure they are aware of the new materials being created to help them.

-This leads sales reps to “go rogue", creating their own materials, using outdated pieces or just going without marketing support when they can't find anything to support their specific sales situation.
+This leads sales reps to “go rogue," creating their own materials, using outdated pieces or just going without marketing support when they can't find anything to support their specific sales situation.

 So what are companies in this situation to do?
 Go mobile.

 Sales and marketing mobile apps aren't just fun and cool ways for sales reps to communicate with customers and prospects; they are also really great tools for increasing communication between sales and marketing.

-Here are just a few of the ways mobile apps can help align sales and marketing:
+Here's how mobile apps can help align sales and marketing: